Acceptable Use Policy

 - The Enterprise will not be liable for any personal data loss resulting from efforts to maintain the privacy and security of Enterprise Information Systems

 - The Enterprise views the misuse of information systems as a serious matter and will make no ad-hoc exceptions to this policy.
-Exceptions to this Acceptable Use Policy must be formally requested, in accordance with the Enterprise Policy Lifecycle and Governance Policy.
+Exceptions to this Acceptable Use Policy must be formally requested and approved by IT Security.

 Ignorance of this policy does not excuse violations.